 Here's the thing about TSR drivers; they're not the most forgiving, or the longest.
 They won't wow you with looks and a big sound.
 They are among the most well balanced drivers on the market, and when you combine that with a high level of adjustability, TSR is a good choice of driver.

 There's no hiding that TSR is one of the most popular drivers on tour.
 We tend to trust the best players in the world to be good judges of quality.
-Try the TSR for yourself to find out if this is for you.
+Try the TSR for yourself to find out if this driver should be in your golf bag.

 RELATED: Best Driver For High Handicappers